jenkins-infra/status/content/issues/2022-02-07-tls-mirrors.md

 ---

 [Final message]
-The datadog alert on the https call [has been removed](https://github.com/jenkins-infra/datadog/pull/56) as this service as never been served as https
+The datadog alert on the https call [has been removed](https://github.com/jenkins-infra/datadog/pull/56) as this service as never been served as https.

 [Initial message]
 The services mirrors.jenkins-ci.org and mirrors.jenkins.io shows an error `SSL_ERROR_BAD_CERT_DOMAIN` due to a certificate generated with the wrong name.